 So here is a guide on how you can shop what you need more sustainably.

 Location: Not only does online thrifting allow more people to shop sustainably due to lack of time, but also bringing the option to those who do not have physical second hand-stores close to where they live.

 Please do keep in mind to try to shop from within your own country, or as close to you as possible to keep the emissions for transportation down.

-Search engine: A lot of the apps and websites where you can buy pre-loved items it’s easier to find specific things you’re looking for, compared to wandering around in the physical stores trying to find x, y, z.
+Search engine: A lot of the apps and websites where you can buy pre-loved items make it easier to find specific things you’re looking for, compared to wandering around in the physical stores trying to find x, y, z.
 Through the search option, you can search for specific brands, items and sizes.
-Especially the part of being able to search for sizes makes it easier and more inclusive for people with larger sizes, as most of what is sold in vintage and thrift shops are mostly between the sizes S-L.
+Especially the part of being able to search for sizes makes it easier and more inclusive for people with larger sizes, as most of what is sold in vintage and thrift shops are sizes S-L.

-Notification options: If you can’t find what you’re looking for, you can in some apps and websites choose to get notifikations if an item is added that match your search word.
-This saves you time so that you don’t have to check for it every single day, but can rely on the notification to let you know and you save time.
+Notification options: If you can’t find what you’re looking for, you can in some apps and websites choose to get notifications if an item is added that match your search word.
+This saves you time so that you don’t have to check for it every single day, but can rely on the notification to let you know.

-Follow people with similar taste, size and hobbies: In some apps, like TISE and DEPOP, you can follow specific people and that way what shows up in your grid is items put out for sale by those people.
+Follow people with similar taste, size and hobbies: In some apps, like TISE and DEPOP, you can follow specific people making items put out for sale by those people being displayed for you.
 That way you can create almost like an app that shows you the items of your interests, size and style.

 Sustainable and ethical stores

 While shopping for items that are already on this earth, to lessen the need fo using new resources, buying pre-owned or upcycled items is not for everyone.
 Perhaps you are looking for a specific kind of item and you just can’t find it on any of the online thrifting options.